What is miscarriage?

 The loss of a baby after 24 weeks is called a stillbirth.

 Miscarriage is more common than people realise.
-It happens to at least 1 in 4 pregnancies.
+Up to 1 in 4 women will experience a miscarriage in their lifetime .
 Many miscarriages are unreported and some go unnoticed as it happens so soon.
-Experts think that the real figure might be 1 in 3.
+Among women who know they are pregnant, it is estimated that 1 in 6 pregnancies end in miscarriage .

 What are the symptoms of miscarriage?